MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/dashboard/graphics-user-mode-crashes-collaboration-ecosystem.md

 ---
-title: Crashes in communication and collaboration apps normalized by usage <= baseline goal (ecosystem)
+title: Crashes in communication and collaboration apps (ecosystem)
-description: The measure aggregates telemetry from a 7-day sliding window a ratio of crashes in communication and collaboration applications, caused by the graphics drivers, over total runtime in years (Ecosystem) ms.topic: article ms.date: 09/02/2021 ms.localizationpriority: medium
+description: The measure aggregates telemetry from a 7-day sliding window a ratio of crashes in communication and collaboration applications, caused by the graphics drivers, over total runtime in years (Ecosystem) ms.topic: article ms.date: 09/03/2021 ms.localizationpriority: medium
 ---

-# Crashes in communication and collaboration apps normalized by usage <= baseline goal (ecosystem)
+# Crashes in communication and collaboration apps (ecosystem)

 ## Description